conda-forge/miniforge/README.md

 * Packages in the base environment are obtained from the [conda-forge channel](https://anaconda.org/conda-forge).
 * The [conda-forge](https://conda-forge.org/) channel is set as the default (and only) channel.

 We put an emphasis on supporting various CPU architectures (x86_64, ppc64le, and aarch64 including Apple Silicon).
-Optional support for PyPy in place of standard Python interpreter (aka "CPython") is provided.
+Optional support for PyPy in place of standard Python interpreter (aka "CPython") is provided in the installers with `-pypy3-` in their filenames.

 ## Download